ravenac95/virtstrap/docs/quickstart.rst

 --------------------------

 After virtstrap has been installed a command, vstrap, will be available on your command line.
-You can create an virtstrap enabled project just by doing the following::
+You can create a virtstrap enabled project just by doing the following::

     $ mkdir myproject